kgsaucey/Kurglite-Lore/gpt/generation_guidelines/INSTRUCTIONS_WRITING.md

   - Dialogue or chant intercut with detail should place the reader within the scene, as if the words are spoken over them.
 - Paragraph length is unrestricted.
 Combat may flash by in a few lines.
 Anticipation may sprawl across a page.
 - Dialogue remains concise and often isolated for maximum weight.
+- Longer paragraphs (5–8 sentences) are recommended as the baseline.
+Short, clipped bursts should be used only to punctuate sudden violence, shock, or revelation.

 ## Combat Texture
 - Violence is intimate, immediate, and unflinching.